BAROSSA VALLEY BLACK SHIRAZ

 On release, this bright, modern wine features generous fruit and a smooth, textural palate with a fine tannin line throughout.
 Drinking at its peak within 3 to 5 years, it will age well for a decade or more.

-Miso-roasted eggplant with sesame green beans, juicy barbecued lamb cutlets with beetroot relish, or chargrilled beef fillet with crispy leeks.
+Miso-roasted eggplant; barbecued spring lamb cutlets with beetroot relish; or chargrilled beef fillet with crispy leeks.

 Vibrant, deep purple-black.